Service Definitions

 %wwwDir%

-# value under a parameter key
+# value of a parameter under a key

 %mailer.user%

-# parameter within a string
+# parameter inside a string

 '%wwwDir%/images'

-We can also create objects, call methods, and functions:
+Furthermore, create objects, call methods and functions:

-# create an object
+# create object

 DateTime()

-# call a static method
+# call static method

 Collator::create(%locale%)

-# call a PHP function
+# call PHP function

 ::getenv(DB_USER)